 5. Have Warm Clothes Handy

 If you are traveling on a bus with AC it will get cold.
 Especially if it’s a night bus!
-It’s a thing on bus travel in Central America, in fact, I had the same in South America too.
+It’s a thing on bus travel in Central America and South America.
 So make sure you keep some warm clothes in your bag or even better a blanket or a shawl.

 6. Wear Quick Drying Clothes